Digital Reception

 Digital Reception - Problems and Solutions

 The two main issues with TV problems are poor reception and interference.
-In the majority of cases the cause of problems will be due to poor reception, not interference.
+In most cases, the cause of problems will be due to poor reception, not interference.
 A basic thing to check is whether the problem is unique to your set or house, or if the neighbours are having problems too.
-If the problem is common it may be interference.
+If the problem is common, it may be interference.

 If your picture is freezing or blocking (pixellating) and the sound is breaking up, it could be due to one of the following: